Matsubarai/CSEF/index.md

 # Computing Systems: Endless Frontier

-A workshop for UESTC freshmen about some exciting topics of computing systems.
+This is a workshop for UESTC freshmen about some exciting topics of computing systems.
 Let's explore the endless frontier of engineering methodology, algorithm, data storage, computing system and computer architecture!

 This workshop contains 2 sections.